---->

 mirror 'entangled' photons of eg opposite spin polarisation and half the

-energy with some claiming that these remain somehow linked or
+energy with some claiming that these remain somehow actually linked or

 'entangled' even when distantly separated).
 A signal physics can more